 Main changes in this Part include the following.
 First, this Part recognizes two new forms of wills: printed wills and wills in the form of video recordings (arts.
 1336–1137).
 Both require the presence of two witnesses, their and the testator’s signatures (or appearances in the video), and a record of the date on which the will is made (id.).
 Second, the Part creates the role of estate administrators and prescribes rules on their appointment, duties, and rights.
 When there is an executor of a will, he will also act as the administrator (art.
 1145).
 If not, the beneficiaries or heirs can name one, become co-administrators, or request a court-appointed one in the event of a dispute (art.
 1145–1146).
 The administrator is responsible for making an inventory of the estate, preventing damage to the estate, handling the deceased’s claims and debts, and dividing the estate, among other duties (art.
 1147).
 He may be paid according to law or agreement (art.
 1149).
 Third, this Part broadens the use of bequest-support agreements [遗赠抚养协议] to “meet the needs for diversified means of eldercare” and to “promote the eldercare industry.”
 Under such an agreement, the supporter agrees to support the bequeather during his lifetime and attends to his interment after his death, in return for the right to a bequest (art.
 1158).
 The 1985 Inheritance Law limits such supporters to individuals and organizations under collective ownership (art.
 31).
 But the new provision expands that term to include any individual or organization that would not otherwise be a beneficiary of the bequeather’s estate (id.).

 Some legislators and scholars have expressed concern over a provision allowing only a small group of people to become heirs when a person dies intestate.
 That group includes only the person’s spouse, children, parents, siblings, and grandparents (art.
 1127).
 Any part of an estate that is not inherited will belong to the state (art.
 1160), however.
 To avoid this result and to better protect private property, some have argued, more individuals, such as great-grandchildren, should be eligible to become heirs.
-Their view has not gained much traction so far.
+Their views did not make it into the Code’s final version, however.

 Part on Tort Liability [侵权责任编]